Replication configuration file elements - Amazon Simple Storage Service

 <ReplicationConfiguration> <Role>IAM-role-ARN</Role> <Rule> ... </Rule> <Rule> ... </Rule> ... </ReplicationConfiguration>

 Amazon S3 can't replicate objects without your permission.
-You grant permissions with the IAM role that you specify in the replication configuration.
-Amazon S3 assumes the IAM role to replicate objects on your behalf.
+You grant permissions to Amazon S3 with the IAM role that you specify in the replication configuration.
+Amazon S3 assumes this IAM role to replicate objects on your behalf.
 You must grant the required permissions to the IAM role first.
-For more information about managing permissions, see Setting up permissions.
+For more information about managing permissions, see Setting up permissions for live replication.

-You add one rule in a replication configuration in the following scenarios:
+You add only one rule in a replication configuration in the following scenarios:

 • You want to replicate all objects.

-You add multiple rules in a replication configuration if you want to replicate different subsets of objects.
-In each rule, you specify a filter that selects a different subset of objects.
+If you want to replicate different subsets of objects, you add multiple rules in a replication configuration.
+In each rule, you specify a filter that selects a different subset.
 For example, you might choose to replicate objects that have either tax/ or document/ key prefixes.
 To do this, you add two rules, one that specifies the tax/ key prefix filter and another that specifies the document/ key prefix.
-For more information about object key prefix, see Organizing objects using prefixes.
+For more information about object key prefixes, see Organizing objects using prefixes.

 The following sections provide additional information.